cwi-dis/2immerse-editor/docs/live_tool_support.md

 weight = 3
 +++

-# Support for the live editing tool
+# Support for the live editing tools

 The basic principle behind the live editing - or triggering - tool is that the timeline document has pre-edited snippets for various events that can happen.
 These snippets can then be inserted into the timeline document, possibly after filling in some parameters.
 These snippets are called _events_, because that term seems to be closest to how television producers or directors think of them (even though the name has the disadvantage that it already means many different things in the technical domain).

+These _events_ come in two flavors: _abstract events_ that still need some parameters to be filled in and _ready events_ which can be triggered as-is.
+The intention is that _The Tool That Still Needs A Good Name_ is used to fill the parameters in an abstract event and then it _enqueues_ it.
+This makes a copy of the abstract event appear in the ready event list, where a single button press will trigger it.

-The list of currently triggerable events and their parameters is retrieved from the backend authoring service, and the live editing tool will populate its GUI from this.
+The list of currently abstract and ready events and their parameters is retrieved from the backend authoring service, and the live editing tool will populate its GUI from this.
 This allows events to be active only during certain parts of the experience (which would make life easier for the person operating the live triggering tool).
 It may eventually also allow a second operator to edit new events into the live document as it is playing, using the preproduction tool operating on the live document.

 We also want to modify events after they have been triggered (for example to manually stop an event by setting its ending time to "now").
 This requires that the list of events is retrieved live.
 ## Requirements Considerations